 - Indian Village Playground – Indian Village Playground is a neighborhood park located just a few blocks from Route 50 on the west side of Salisbury.
 The wooded park is nicely shaded and has a spacious playground area, two basketball courts, and a recreational softball field.
 There is also a permanent building with a small storage room, a covered area with picnic tables, and restroom facilities.
-In the summertime, Indian Village is one of the county’s free Playground Program sites, providing supervised activities for children ages 5 and up from 9:30 – 4:30 each day.

 - Lake Street Playground – The Lake Street Playground is located right across the street from Chipman Elementary School and shares a parking lot with the First Baptist Church Family Life and Cultural Center.
 The well-maintained neighborhood park has a recreational softball field, two lighted basketball courts with bleachers, a large playground area, a pavilion with picnic tables and grills, and a permanent concessions building with restroom facilities.
 The playground equipment includes a Gametime play set for school age children with a climbing wall and 6 slides.